appliedaistudio/maxwellai-dapp/docs/readme.md

 ### Directory and File Breakdown

 ##### Root Directory
 - `aiTest.html`: Interface for testing AI functionalities in a contained environment.
+[Not an active part of the DApp]
-- `dapp.html`: Interface for DApp interactions.
+- `dapp.html`: A previous (initial) iteration of the DApp.
+[Not an active part of the DApp]
 - `diagnostics.html`: Interface for diagnostics features.
 - `favicon.ico`: Icon displayed in the browser tab.
 - `index.html`: Main entry point of the application.
-- `login.html`: Interface for user login.
+- `login.html`: Interface for user login enforcement.
 - `manifest.json`: Configuration file for web application manifest.
 - `network.html`: Interface for network configurations.
+Focuses on creating and managing a network of resources.
 - `notifications.html`: Interface for managing notifications.
-- `service-worker.mjs`: Service worker script for offline capabilities and caching.
+- `service-worker.mjs`: Interface for managing background operations, interacting with physarai, and ensuring that the application remains functional and responsive even in offline conditions.
 - `tasks.html`: Interface for task management.
+Focuses on managing tasks, particularly breaking down goals into actionable items.

 ##### JavaScript Directory (js/)
 - **db/**: Contains database initialization scripts.